 Relatively low salary costs

 Collaborating with a Polish IT outsourcing company may turn out to be a very good investment for your business.
 If you want to receive a high-quality service in return for low costs, choosing a Polish programmer seems to be the most sensible solution.
-According to the latest data, Polish programmers earn an average of $2800 a month.
-It is almost two times less than developers from other European countries and much less in comparison to specialists from the USA (where the average monthly salary is $9302).

 By employing a Polish programmer, you will expand the internationality in your office.
 Working in a multicultural team teaches a lot about interpersonal relations, but also adds a knowledge value – e.g. the team can get to know some of the Slavic traditions.
 Moreover, ethnically diverse companies are 35% more likely to generate above-average revenues in their industry.